capezotte/snooze/README.md

 ## Timefiles

-Optionally, you can keep track of runs in time files, using `-t` and optionally `-T`.
+Optionally, you can keep track of runs in time files, using `-t`.

-When `-T` is passed, execution will not start earlier than the mtime of TIMEFILE plus TIMEWAIT seconds.

-When `-T` is *not* passed, snooze will start finding the first matching time starting from the mtime of TIMEFILE, and taking SLACK into account.
+When `-t` is passed, snooze will start finding the first matching time starting from the mtime of TIMEFILE (rather than the current second), and taking SLACK and TIMEWAIT into account.
 (E.g. `-H0 -s 1d -t timefile` will start an instant execution when timefile has not been touched today, whereas without `-t` this would always wait until next midnight.)

 If TIMEFILE does not exist, it will be assumed outdated enough to ensure earliest execution.